Updated December 2025 — Bylaws 3690, 3691 & 3692-2025 Adopted | Application Guide January 2026

 Request Your Abbotsford SSMUH Feasibility

-Share your Abbotsford address to receive a tailored analysis including your SSMUH zone, unit allowance, parking requirements, and development pro forma.
+Share your Abbotsford address to receive an analysis of your zone, unit allowance, parking and driveway constraints, DCC/ACC totals, and a development pro forma.

 Getting Started with Abbotsford SSMUH